WIPACrepo/wipac-dev-py-setup-action/README.md

             # via requests
         ```

+#### Note: Python's Classifier "Development Status"
+This is determined by auto-detecting the package's current version.
+If the git commit message is intending to trigger Semantic Release's version bumping action and the new version will qualify for a new "Development Status", then that Status is used ahead of time.

 ### Minimal Mode: No PyPI Metadata
 This will generate the absolute minimal sections needed for making a release for your Python package.